 A variant in the Tie-In NovelMr.
 Monk and the Blue Flu: When Monk and Natalie go shopping at a department store, Monk inadvertantly busts a shoplifting ring.
 One of the participants is a woman faking a pregnancy by wearing a tummy pack around her chest (which bursts open when Natalie tackles her to the ground, revealing that said pack is used to sneak stolen merchandise out of the store).
 Monk tells Natalie that he figured it out because the woman walked like a normal person instead of waddling, and she bent over at the waist to pick up her purse — which she could not have done if she actually was pregnant.
-A number of shoplifters have been actually busted smuggling stuff out of stores in similar methods.

 Playing Drunk: Brad Terry in "Mr. Monk and the TV Star" picks a fight while pretending to be drunk so as to attract paparazzi attention, which then gives him an alibi so he can stab and kill his ex-wife Susan Malloy and make it seem like the murder happened seconds before it really happened.

-Likewise, Den Hedaya, who plays Monk's father Jack Monk Sr. in "Mr. Monk Meets His Dad," is only 13 years older than Tony Shalhoub.
+Dan Hedaya, who plays Monk's father Jack Monk Sr. in "Mr. Monk Meets His Dad," is only 13 years older than Tony Shalhoub.

 Playing Sick: Stottlemeyer implies in the episode "Mr. Monk Goes to the Dentist" that the reason Randy doesn't want to go to the dentist in spite of a genuine toothache is because he wants to save his sick days on days where he isn't actually sick.
 This is later confirmed in "Mr. Monk Goes to a Rock Concert", where Stottlemeyer, searching for his son, catches Randy red-handed doing this.
 He surprises Randy by calling his cell phone, pretending to be unconvinced about Randy's excuses (like passing the music on stage off for a broken stereo) and surprises him.